 - Be on time.
-If you arrive late to a show with assigned seating (like a gala), you end up disrupting a lot of people during the show and opening yourself up to ridicule.
+If you arrive late, you end up disrupting a lot of people during the show and opening yourself up to ridicule.
 Don’t be that person.
-Some shows might even refuse you entry (it happened to me once when I was 10 minutes late, but fortunately I had a backup plan.)
+Some shows might even refuse you entry.

 - Get there early.
 Aside from the galas and other shows at the Place des Arts theatre venues, most shows are general admission, so where you sit depends on how many people get in the venue before you.
 If you want to sit up front and risk being the victim of a crowd-working comedian, get there first.

 - Schedule travel time.
 Most Zoofest and OFF-JFL shows are about an hour long (gala-type shows and some midnight shows are exceptions and can go longer).
 But that doesn’t mean you can schedule a show at 7pm and another at 8.
 Give about 15 minutes of leeway in terms of the actual length of the show, and consider that you have to get from one venue to another between them.
-75 minutes between show starts can work if the shows are in the same building (Monument National has four venues), 90 minutes if both shows are in the same neighbourhood, and give yourself more time if you have to get to a farther-away venue like Mainline Theatre or the Comedy Nest.
+75 minutes between show starts can work if the shows are in the same building (Monument National has four venues), 90 minutes if both shows are in the same neighbourhood, and give yourself more time if you have to get to a farther-away venue like Mainline Theatre, Montreal Improv or the Comedy Nest.
 For JFL shows, the Ethnic/Nasty Shows or big solo shows, the show length can be longer, as much as two hours.
 Err on the side of giving yourself an extra 20 minutes.
-(If you’re not sure how long a show is, the best indication is to look at when the next show at that venue begins.
+(If you’re not sure how long a show is, you can click on a show just before you select it, or look at the schedule for when the next show at that venue begins.
 If it’s an hour and a half later, then expect an hour-long show.
 If the first show is at 7 and the next one at 9:45, then expect a show a bit longer than two hours.)